 “The negotiation process was way more stressful than I could have ever imagined, but having you in my corner to tell me when to push and when to stop gave me confidence and I ended up with more than I would have had if I had had to negotiate on my own.
 I’m still a stress mess, but I feel like a huge weight has been lifted off me!”

 “Thank you so much for your help in negotiating my offer, which would not have been nearly as substantial without your expert knowledge and clearly-delivered advice.
 When I received my first job offer while ABD, I was told not to negotiate, and I have been living with the impact of that bad advice ever since.
 For the first time, with your help, I will be entering into a position on equal footing with my peers, which means more than words can say.”

 Sometimes Your Offer Is Disappointing

 To be sure, on occasion my therapeutic interventions can go in the other direction as well.
 Sometimes clients will go into high dudgeon about receiving “too little,” and tell me they feel wounded and offended.
-In one case, a client complained about needing “another win” to make a small college offer acceptable.
+In one case, a client complained about needing “another win” in negotiations to make a modest small college offer feel tolerable to her.
 This was my response: